ramdonti/learning-library/data-management-library/wsfc-sql-server/introduction/introduction.md

 ## About this Workshop

-This hands-on workshop provides users with step-by-step instructions how to deploy the WSFC ( Windows Server Failover clustering ) and configure the Microsoft SQL Server Always on Availability Group setup.
+This hands-on workshop provides users with step-by-step instructions on how to deploy the WSFC ( Windows Server Failover clustering ) and configure the Microsoft SQL Server Always on Availability Group setup.

 **Architecture:**
 This reference architecture includes a Microsoft SQL Server Always On availability group, bastion server, Active Directory domain controller, and a quorum witness host on Oracle Cloud Infrastructure.